The Modern Resume Formatting and Design

 Deciding on Icons

-"But don't icons help save space on a one-page resume?"
+Do resume icons actually save space on a one-page resume?

-Even though a small phone picture takes up less side space than the word "Phone," you aren't really gaining useful room; you are paying a Cost for Symbol Translation.
+Even though a small phone picture takes up less side space than the word "Phone," you aren't really gaining useful room.
+You are paying a translation cost instead.

-The goal of a resume isn't to fit everything in the tiny spaces, but to direct the reader to your most important successes.
-If you feel you need icons to squeeze things in, the issue isn't the text size—it's that you haven't been strict enough in showing only your most valuable Professional Worth.
+The goal of a resume is not to fit everything into tiny spaces, but to direct the reader to your most important successes.
+If you feel you need icons to squeeze things in, the issue isn't the text size — it's that you haven't been strict enough in showing only your most valuable work.

-The most "modern" thing you can do for a recruiter is be respectful of their time by having a document they can read instantly.
+The most tech-savvy thing you can do for a recruiter is give them a document they can read in seconds.

-True skill in technology is shown by Making Reading Easy, not by adding pictures that might cause Bad Output from Automated Systems.
-A clean layout that uses text shows the hiring manager that you understand professional communication, while a resume full of "on-brand" icons suggests you care more about decoration than facts.
+True technology skill shows through clean, scannable communication — not through pictures that might cause ATS parsing errors.
+A text-based layout tells the hiring manager you understand professional communication, while a resume full of on-brand icons suggests you care more about decoration than facts.

-Your resume's "style" should come from how strong your action words are and how big your results are, not from a logo or a briefcase picture.
+Your resume's visual impact should come from strong action words and specific results — not from a logo or a briefcase picture.

-If you must use icons, limit them only to Basic Contact Details (email, phone, location) so that info is visually separate from the parts that show your value.
-Remember, the top candidates don't need clip art to stand out; they use Layout Spacing to make sure their statements showing huge results are the very first thing a person sees.
+If you must use icons, limit them to basic contact details (email, phone, location) so that info stays visually separate from your work history.
+Top candidates don't need clip art to stand out.
+They use well-placed whitespace to ensure their strongest achievements are the first thing a recruiter sees.

 Focus on what counts.